FederatedAI/FATE/examples/dsl/v2/hetero_feature_selection/README.md

     flow job submit -c ${runtime_config} -d ${dsl}

 Moreover, after successfully running the fitting task, you can use it to transform too.

+For selection using anonymous feature name cases, make sure to change party id value in host feature names accordingly.
+Alternatively, try pipeline examples, where party id will be automatically replaced.